 Over the course of the next 4 weeks she didn’t miss a single pimp question and did the best closures of any medical student in Hopkins history.

-At the end of the rotation, Dr. Beer finally got her beloved Honors evaluation.
+At the end of the rotation, Dr. Bradenton finally got her beloved Honors evaluation.
 She had it framed and now proudly displays it on the wall of her OR.